andypotatohy/roast/README.md

 `'orient'` -- the desired orientation of the electric field (i.e., the direction of the current flow) at the target locations.
 `'radial-in'` (default) | `'radial-out'` | `'right'` | `'left'` | `'anterior'` | `'posterior'` | `'right-anterior'` | `'right-posterior'` | `'left-anterior'` | `'left-posterior'` | `'optimal'` | orientation vector of your choice
 The `'radial-in'` means the desired direction of the optimized electric field will point radial inwards to the brain center (whose MNI coordinates is [0 0 0]).
 Other orientation keywords are self-explanatory.
-The `'optimal'` direction is the direction determined by the program that maximizes the electric field magnitude, see [this paper](https://www.sciencedirect.com/science/article/abs/pii/S1053811913001833) for details.
-You can also provide the orientation by customized vector, e.g. [1 1 1].
-You can mix orientations for multi-focal, but cannot mix optimal with other unoptimal.
+The `'optimal'` direction is the direction determined by the program that maximizes the electric field magnitude, see [Example 28] and [this paper](https://www.sciencedirect.com/science/article/abs/pii/S1053811913001833) for details.
+You can also provide the orientation by customized vector, e.g. [1 1 1], see [Example 29].
+Note if you provide more than 1 target location, you can specify different orientations at each target, see [Example 31].
+But you cannot mix the `'optimal'` orientation with other orientation.

-`'desiredintensity'` -- the desired electric field intensity at target node (in V/m), only applies to the max-focality algorithms (wls lcmv).
-Defaults to 1 V/m.
-Scalar only, cannot mix.
+`'desiredintensity'` -- the desired electric field intensity at target node (in V/m), only applies to the max-focality algorithms (the keywords with `'wls'` or `'lcmv'`), defaults to 1 V/m.
+If you provide more than 1 target location, you cannot specify different desired intensities at each target. see [Example 29].

 `'elecNum'` -- the desired number of electrodes in the optimal montage when using algorithm `'max-l1per'`.
 This option only applies when `'optType'` is set to `'max-l1per'`.
 Please provide an even number of at least 4 to this option.
 The default is 4.
+See [Example 32].

 `'targetRadius'` -- advanced option of roast_target(), for controlling the size of each target area.
 Assuming the target area is a sphere, this gives the radius (in mm) of that sphere.
 Defaults to 2 mm.
-If you get the error xxx please increase xx.
+If you get the error saying "No nodes found near target", then you should increase the value for this option.

 `'k'` -- advanced option of roast_target(), for adjusting the weights in the weighted least squares algorithm, so this option only applies to `'unconstrained-wls'`, `'wls-l1'` and `'wls-l1per'`.
 The default value is 0.2.
 If you want more focality but do not care about the intensity of the electric field at the target locations, set `'k'` to be low; on the other hand, a high `'k'` value will try to attain the desired intensity at the target locations but will not give you that focal electric field.
-Please refer to xx for details.
-Also you may want to decrease k if you want multi-focal targeting.
+Please refer to [the paper](https://iopscience.iop.org/article/10.1088/1741-2560/8/4/046011/meta) for details.
+Also you may want to decrease `'k'` if you want to do multi-focal targeting.
+See [Example 31].

-`'targetingTag'` --
+`'targetingTag'` -- a unique tag that identifies each run of targeting.
+`dateTime string (default) | user-provided string`
+This tag is used by roast_target() for managing the data generated from each run of targeting.
+It's like the `'simulationTag'` in roast(), which can identify if a certain run of targeting has been already done.
+If yes, it will just load the results to save time.
+You can leave this option empty so that roast_target() will just use the date and time as the unique tag for the targeting.
+Or you can provide your preferred tag for a specific targeting ([Example 31](#example-)), then you can find it more easily later.
+Also all the targeting history with options info and results are saved in the log file (named as `"subjName_targetLog"`), parsed by the targeting tags.

 ### Examples on `roast_target`

-#### Example 26
+#### Example 27

     roast_target([],'MNI152leadField')

 If you have run [Example 24](#example-24), now you can perform targeting on the MNI152 head using the simulation tag you used in [Example 24](#example-24).
 Here in this example, ...

-TO BE ADDED...
+#### Example 28

+nyhead with optimal orient

+#### Example 29

+subj1 with custom orient  desiredInt

+#### Example 30
+non ras head click vox coord
+roast
+now click
+roast_target left wls-l1

+#### Example 31
+multifocal mixed orient low k  tarTag

+#### Example 32
+elecnum 8

 ## More notes on the `capInfo.xls` file